Survey on intergenerational in Nursing home: Complete Guide 2026

 11. Organizational Challenges and Proven Solutions

-The implementation of intergenerational programs in Nursing homes confronts teams with specific organizational challenges that require tailored and creative solutions.
+The implementation of intergenerational programs in Nursing homes confronts teams with specific organizational challenges that require adapted and creative solutions.
 Our survey identifies the main difficulties encountered and proposes proven strategies to overcome them.

 ⚡ Resolution of Generational Conflicts